Discrimination of vortex and pseudovortex beams with a triangular optical cavity: Vortex versus pseudovortex beams

-In this work, the \textit{pseudovortex beam} is defined as beam that has the same doughnut-like intensity profile as the vortex beam, but differs from the latter by its plane wavefront, losing the azimuthally dependent term:
+In this work, the \textit{pseudovortex beam} is defined as the beam that has the same doughnut-like intensity profile as the vortex beam presented above, but differs from the latter by its plane wavefront, losing the azimuthally dependent term:

 where $PV$ stands for the pseudovortex transverse profile.